 The MATADOC is a standardised diagnostic music-based measure validated for use with adults with disorders of consciousness (DOC).
-The MATADOC provides a rigorous assessment for use with people whose awareness is difficult to assess clinically due to complex clinical presentations compromising motor, cognitive and communication functioning.
+The MATADOC provides a rigorous assessment and evaluation for use with people whose awareness is difficult to assess clinically due to complex clinical presentations compromising motor, cognitive and communication functioning.
 Although validated for adults with DOC, it can be used with other minimally responsive populations including children with DOC, those with profound developmental disabilities, end stage dementia or end stage terminal illness.

 This training will cover the background to adult and child DOC patient groups, and the latest research evidence underpinning the rationale for using music in diagnosis, assessment and treatment with DOC patient groups.